 When and how often should I cut my wildflower meadow?

-Wildflowers have a reputation for being considerably less maintenance than other garden flora – they don’t need regular feeding, watering or pruning, but in order for them to continue to be less maintenance and come back year on year with abundance, they do require mowing.
+It’s important to know when it is best to cut a wildflower meadow to ensure your wildflowers continue to grow and thrive with stunning results year after year.
+Wildflowers have a reputation for being considerably less maintenance than other garden flora – since they don’t need regular feeding, watering or pruning.
+However, they will require regular cutting and trimming for them to continue to be less maintenance and to encourage the best results!

-We also recommend that if you sow your wildflower seeds in autumn, you should mow them down to 7cm if they have reached 10cm in height.
+If you sow your wildflower seeds in spring, you should aim to mow your wildflower meadow down to 7cm at the end of summer/beginning of autumn when your wildflowers go to seed head.
+Likewise, if you sow your wildflower seeds in autumn, you should mow your wildflower meadow down to 7cm if they have reached 10cm in height.
 Year after year, in both scenarios, you should aim for an autumn mow and a summer mow.

-This method of maintenance will encourage your wildflowers to come back year on year.
+This maintenance method will encourage your wildflowers to grow back strong year after year.

-However, it is important to note that certain species within all wildflower mixes may become more abundant than others, subject to the conditions under which they are sown.
-Your wildflower meadow will change in appearance as certain species may become more dominant than others, and over time, some of your favourites may begin to disappear.
+It’s important to point out that certain species within all wildflower mixes may be more plentiful than others, subject to the conditions under which they are sown.
+Your wildflower meadow will change in appearance as certain species may become more dominant than others, and over time, some of your favourites may require some new seeds to be sown.

-To encourage a wider variety of wildflower diversity and more wildlife to your meadow throughout the year, you can complete more cuts.
+You can complete more cuts throughout the year to encourage a wider variety of wildflower diversity and more wildlife in your meadow.

 First cut in the first year (new meadow)